mesutdurukal/Global-Testing-Practices/submissions/Germany/anupam.krishnamurthy.md

 - I've seen several test managers have a tendency to create long documents ('test concepts') that are divorced from relevance and reality on the ground.
 - There is generally a resistance to change.
 Most resistant are unfortunately experienced German quality professionals, followed by managers and product owners.
 I have found developers to be actually more open than these groups to changing and upgrading testing practices.
 - Testing practices in most companies are outdated, mainly owing to resistance to change.
-- There is an over-reliance on certifications like the ISTQB as opposed to practice real-life experience.
+- There is an over-reliance on certifications like the ISTQB as opposed to practical, real-life experience.
 - There is a massive emphasis on 'clear division of labour and responsibilities', which often hinder whole-team ownership of quality.

 Is there anything you were surprised to see anywhere in term of testing?: